joesingo/truthdiscovery/notes/algorithm-details.md

   returned to source s is the fraction according to how much s invested in c relative to c's other sources

+* Conjecture (that has not been fully thought out): trust and belief converge such that there is a source with trust 1 and all other sources trust 0, and a claim with belief 1 and all other claims have belief 0

 ## PooledInvestment
 (Pasternack and Roth: Knowing What to Believe (when you already know something))